-Best Guitar Mics for Recording Electric and Acoustic Guitars in 2019
+Best Mics for Acoustic Guitars & Electric Guitar Amps in 2019

 Whether you are recording in a professional or home studio, choosing the right equipment is of key importance and microphones are no exception.

 However, picking the best microphone for recording your guitar can be a complicated affair.
-In this article we’ll take a look into some of the best guitar mics, broken down by recording electric and acoustic guitars, as well as how to choose one.
+In this article we’ll take a look into some of the best mics for recording guitar, broken down by recording electric and acoustic guitars, as well as how to choose one.

 Table of Contents